 Climate change poses grave threats to public health.
 To protect our communities and the public, the United States must significantly reduce carbon pollution from the largest source, which are existing power plants.
-Our organizations support EPA's overall approach with the Clean Power Plan, but urge EPA to strengthen the final plan to provide greater protection to public health.
+However, EPA's current proposal misses opportunities to reduce carbon pollution that are readily available.
+A stronger proposal would have targets that can support actions across the nation to reduce carbon pollution, actions that can also reduce other lifethreatening pollutants as well.

-Climate change poses serious threats to human health
+Climate change poses serious threats to lung health